-Cycle to Work Scheme: everything you need to know - Cycling Weekly
+Is the Cycle to Work scheme still relevant in 2018? - Cycling Weekly

 What happens at the end of the loan term?

-Now it gets trickier still.
-So far our calculations haven’t factored in the end-of-term ‘acceptable market value’ if you want to buy the bike outright — throughout the ‘hire’ term of the Cycle to Work deal your employers own your bike and any kit you bought.
+So far our calculations haven’t factored in the end-of-term ‘fair market value’ if you want to buy the bike outright — throughout the ‘hire’ term of the Cycle to Work deal your employers own your bike and any kit you bought.
+Though it’s questionable if they’ll ever want your smelly shoes, or the backpack you spilled the contents of your lunchbox in, back.

 Here’s a table explaining what the tax folk at HMRC require you pay if you want to take ownership: